 - Keep a variety of games and sports equipment on hand.
 It doesn't have to be expensive — an assortment of balls, hula-hoops, and jump ropes can keep kids busy for hours.

 - Be active together.
-It'll get you moving and kids love to play with their parents.
+It'll get you moving, and kids love to play with their parents.

-You can help show your kids that exercise is important by regularly exercising yourself.
+And remember: You'll help show your kids that exercise is important by regularly exercising yourself.

 Fitness for Kids